barbosa/clorox/README.md

 3. Project name: static.
 Xcode **doesn't change it** if you rename the project;
 4. Blank comment;
 5. File's creator and date: It just says **who** created the file (even if that person never touches it again) and **when**.
 Both infos are easily fetched with a simple `git log` or a `git blame` (which would be much more valuable);
 6. Copyright, year and company: static.
 Xcode **doesn't update** the copyright with its current year.
-And also, it **does't update** the company name if changed (ok, maybe this is a really uncommon case);
+And also, it **does't update** the company name if changed (ok, maybe this is an uncommon case);
 7. Blank comment;
 8. Blank line.